 Completion of an APA accredited or APPIC approved internship is a degree requirement.
-Students are strongly encouraged to seek APA accredited internships.
-If a student is considering an unaccredited internship, they must discuss this with their advisor and the DCT.
+Students should seek an APA accredited internship.
+If a student is considering an unaccredited internship, they must discuss this well in advance with their advisor and the DCT.
 If a student wishes to consider an unaccredited internship, the DCT and A-DCT will evaluate the site to determine the quality and adequacy of the internship.
 In case of disagreement between the DCT and A-DCT about the quality and adequacy of the internship, the internship will be discussed in a clinical faculty meeting so that the full faculty has input.
 See Predoctoral Internship below for additional details regarding the approval processes for an unaccredited internship.
 Additional details related to internship will be made available during the year prior to internship.